SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdStrike-spotlight.md

 <img src={useBaseUrl('img/integrations/security-threat-detection/crowdstrike.png')} alt="thumbnail icon" width="85"/>

-The CrowdStrike Spotlight Soucrce will collect CrowdStrike Spotlight combined endpoint vulnerabilities data from the Crowdstrike Falcon instance with Spotlight module enabled.
+The CrowdStrike Spotlight source will collect CrowdStrike Spotlight data combined endpoint vulnerabilities from the CrowdStrike Falcon instance with Spotlight module enabled.
 This combined endpoints deliver a unified and comprehensive view of your vulnerability data with a single request.

 ## Prerequisites